 Debbie Millman a designer, artist, author, educator, CMO of Sterling Brands + host of Design Matters, the world's first + longest running podcast on design.
 Today's conversation shows us how a simple creative brief begins a powerful marketplace story.

 It’s an interesting question, because I would say that subconsciously I knew quite a lot before I recognized consciously that it was important.
 There are a couple of things that happened to me when I was a kid that really impacted my whole life.

 My father was a pharmacist.
 He had his own pharmacy.
 When I was a little girl, my mom would take me to visit him at the store.
 I was enthralled by the packaging.
 We’d spend countless hours looking at the packaging—whether it be Goody barrettes, or Stayfree maxi pads, or Lay’s potato chips—and imagine the world that these products came from.

 I envisioned these lives that these characters had.
 Even the little cartoon characters on cereal packaging for me had a soul, they had lives, they had a whole world that I wanted to inhabit.
 That was when I first, in hindsight, recognized that design impacted me.

-Alzay: Very good.
 As you’ve worked in that field, you’ve done some things to establish yourself in the field.
 You’ve written some material, you’ve written some books.
 Tell us about some of the things that you’ve done in that space.

 The second 10 years is when I really got my footing in the discipline of design, I think I really became a practitioner.
 It took about 10 years for me to really get good at what I was doing.

 This last 10 have been about advocating the power of design.
-That’s when I began writing and began my podcast and began getting the word out, so to speak, about what design could do, the power that design and branding have in our culture.
+That’s when I began writing and doing my podcast and getting the word out, so to speak, about what design could do, the power that design and branding have in our culture.
 I often say that the condition of design and branding reflects the condition of our culture.

 I appreciate you offering that experience.
 We live in a culture that’s very instant.
 We have a lot of things that are instantly accessible to us.

-I call it the 140 character culture.
+I call it the 140-character culture.

 For those of us who want to leverage design, we have to think about it in terms of that discipline you just described versus the instantaneous, “I have

 I’m going to set this up.
-Hopefully, I do it in a fair way.

-You are creative.
-There are those of us in the business world that would call ourselves not creative.
-We are brass tacks, bottom line, profit‑driven business people.
+You are a creative.
+There are those of us in the business world that would call ourselves not-creative.
+We are brass-tacks, bottom-line, profit‑driven business people.
 I put myself in that category.

 I think it’s important to recognize that design is not just about design.
 Design is about cultural anthropology, it’s about behavioral psychology, it’s about economics, and it’s about creativity.
 Good design is a combination of all of those things.

 - Good Design Speaks to the Culture: If you aren’t able to understand the condition of the culture, the condition of what is happening and why things are happening in the way they are in our day‑to‑day lives, the anthropological trajectory of how we are evolving, you’re never really going to be able to understand the zeitgeist and capture the zeitgeist in a way that means something to people.

 People often believe that what is going to make a difference to a consumer, to a shopper, to a human being, is a different form or a different flavor.
 People don’t care about that anymore.
 People want to know how this brand, how this design is going to make a difference in my life.